PrefectHQ/prefect/docs/core/concepts/flows.md

 Flows allow users to provide custom logic for determining the final State of a Flow.

+Unlike normal state handlers, the terminal handler has access to the final states of all tasks in the flow.

 Terminal state handlers must have the following signature:

 ```python